dosaki/strange-homeworlds/README.md

 # What is Strange Homeworlds

 Strange Homeworlds is a standalone mod that is designed to let you start with previously uninhabitable planets.
-It spun off from [Colonize Unlimited©](https://steamcommunity.com/sharedfiles/filedetails/?id=682582076) (which is no longer kept updated)1.
+It spun off from [Colonize Unlimited©](https://steamcommunity.com/sharedfiles/filedetails/?id=682582076) (which is no longer kept updated).

 Get it on Steam Workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=716723174